winningbond/mercuryapp.io/README.md

 # mercuryapp.io
-This is the official MercuryApp.io GitHub page to report any issues or feature requests for the PWA version of https://mercuryapp.io/
+This is the official MercuryApp.io GitHub page to report any issues or submit feature requests for the beta version of MercuryApp.io